 We are committed to acknowledging the Traditional Custodians of Country throughout Australia, and recognition of their connections to land, sea, and community.

-We are also a proud partner of Reconciliation Australia, and currently implementing our first 'Reflect' Reconciliation Action Plan (RAP), endorsed by Reconciliation Australia.
-As a consultancy advising on built environment outcomes across Australia, our work can result in significant impact on Country; change to communities, places, or how land is used.
-We have therefore sought to ensure the actions within our RAP is reflected in our day-to-day business values, operations, and projects.
+We are also a proud partner of Reconciliation Australia and currently implementing our second Reconciliation Action Plan (RAP), endorsed by Reconciliation Australia.
+As a consultancy advising on built environment outcomes across Australia, our work can result in a significant impact on Country; change to communities, places, or how land is used.
+We have therefore sought to ensure the actions within our RAP are reflected in our day-to-day business values, operations, and projects.

 Our RAP seeks to champion diversity, inclusion, and cultural change in the workplace – not simply the introduction of a new policy.

 Our RAP comprises numerous actions relating to training, diversity and inclusion, and Aboriginal participation across all levels of business, including future employment and scholarship opportunities.
 These actions are partnered with clearly identified deliverables, timeframes and responsible persons assigned to each action.